leo-editor/leo-editor/leo/doc/demo.md

 Demo_1(c).start(g.findNodeInTree(c, p, 'demo1-commands'))
 ```

-**Notes**:

-- The **demo.user_dict** ivar is a Python dictionary that demo scripts may freely use.

-- Subclasses of Demo may define **setup** and **teardown** methods.
-The demo class calls demo.setup(p) just before the first demo script, and calls demo.teardown() just after the last demo script.

-- **Important**: The Demo class executes demo scripts *in the present outline*.
+**Important**: The Demo class executes demo scripts *in the present outline*.
 As shown above, demo scripts may create new outlines, thereby changing the meaning of c.
 It is up to the demo scripts themselves to handle such complications.

-- The demo plugin executes scripts in the script tree in outline order, ignoring empty nodes, **@ignore nodes**, and trees whose root is an **@ignore-tree** node.

 #Helper methods